AI4SCR/ai4bmr-datasets/paper.md

 that may be unnecessarily complex for researchers focused on fast, standardized access to real-world IMC or MIBI datasets.

-`ai4bmr-datasets` is an open-source Python package that addresses these gaps by:
+`SpatialOmicsNet` is an open-source Python package that addresses these gaps by:
 Providing a lightweight, unified interface to widely-used curated spatial proteomics datasets.
 Abstracting dataset-specific structure, letting users access data components (images, masks, metadata) through a consistent schema.